Menopause, Pelvic Pain and Your Pelvic Floor

 Pelvic Floor Exercises for Menopause

-If you have pelvic pain or pressure during perimenopause or menopause, you should start an exercise routine.
+If you have chronic pelvic pain or pressure during perimenopause or menopause, you should start an exercise routine.
 Movement will help.
 If you aren’t active already, start simple with a walk, jog or yoga class.

 That being said, the number one pelvic floor muscle exercise prescribed for menopause is likely kegels.
 Check with a pelvic floor PT to be sure kegels and pelvic floor strengthening is what you need.

-To recap, below are my top tips to relieve pelvic pain during menopause.
+Below are my top tips to relieve pelvic pain during menopause.
 Reach out or schedule an online consult if you have any questions.

-• Work to “train” your bladder
+• Work to “train” your bladder with urge suppression techniques

 • Avoid bladder irritants and take care not to drink too much water (but stay hydrated)